-The files of students who leave the College will be placed on inactive status.
+The files of students who leave the college will be placed on inactive status.
+It is essential to know that prior approval for accommodations does not mean that students will be automatically approved for similar accommodations when they return.
+The files of students who leave the college will be placed on inactive status.
 It is important to know that prior approval for accommodations does not mean that students will be automatically approved for similar accommodations when they return.
-The files of students who leave the College will be placed on inactive status.
-It is important to know that prior approval for accommodations does not mean that students will be automatically approved for similar accommodations when they return.
-Students who return to the college after being absent for one or more regular semesters (fall or spring) will be asked to meet with the Disability Services and Advising Coordinator in order to reactivate their files.
+After being absent for one or more regular semesters (fall or spring), students who return to the college will be asked to meet with the Accessibility Services Coordinator to reactivate their files.
 Students may be asked to present new documentation depending on factors such as the length of the time away from the College, the date of the original documentation, nature of the disability, and the original date through which accommodations were approved.

 - Apply for Services

 - Documentation Guidelines

 Accomplish your educational and professional goals.
 Take the next step and apply to join the River Parishes Community College family.